 Many sources of free ebooks are available on the Internet.
 Some books can be read online and some can be downloaded.
 For example, the Project Gutenberg website has a huge collection of books whose copyright has expired.
 The books cover many different topics, so there are sure to be some that interest you.

 Walking can be very enjoyable.
-It's advisable to choose a safe place to walk, however, especially if you travel alone.
+It's advisable to choose a safe place and time to walk, however, especially if you travel alone.
 There may be a walking group or club in your community that you could join.
 This may expand the number of places that you can explore and also enable you to make new friends.

 Walking is an easy, fun, and versatile activity.
 The only equipment you need are things that you probably already have—comfortable shoes, cool clothes for hot weather (and perhaps sunscreen), warm clothes for cold weather, and an umbrella or rain clothes for the rain.
 A walk can be slow and relaxed or fast and energetic.
 It can be a solitary activity or an activity shared with a friend or a group of friends.

 Walking has many benefits.
 It allows us to explore places and look at interesting things.
 Observing nature, looking at buildings and gardens, people-watching, and walking to free events can all be fun activities.
 Many people find that walking helps them to think and to solve problems.
 It can also improve creativity.
-Brisk walking improves mood and provides many health benefits, including helping people to maintain a healthy weight, potentially boosting the activity of the immune system, and reducing the risk of many diseases.
+Brisk walking can improve mood and provides many health benefits, including helping people to maintain a healthy weight, potentially boosting the activity of the immune system, and reducing the risk of many diseases.